JJAlvarez2000/JJAlvarez2000/README.md

 * 🌍  I'm based in CABA, Argentina.
 * ✉️  You can contact me at [alvarezjuliojoel@gmail.com](mailto:alvarezjuliojoel@gmail.com)
-* 🧠  I'm currently enhancing my skills with Java.
+* 🧠  I'm currently enhancing my skills with Java and learning Angular.

 ### Skills